-2.5 Income Assessed Healthcare Bursaries
+2.4 Income Assessed Healthcare Bursaries

-Regulations 23(2017) and 69(2018) provide that students are not eligible to apply for GFDs for any AY during which they are eligible to apply for an income assessed healthcare bursary or similar award.
-For more information on NHS Bursaries, please see the NHS guidance.
+Regulation 23(2017) and 69(2018) provide that students are not eligible to apply for GfDs for any academic year during which they are eligible to apply for a income assessed healthcare bursary or similar awards.
+For more information on NHS Bursaries, please see the NHS Guidance chapter.

-2.6 ITE Courses
+2.5 ITT Courses

-Designated FT first degree and postgraduate Initial Teacher Education (ITE) courses of at least one AY in length will attract the same support package as FT non-ITE first degree courses.
-This includes GFDs made available under Part 5 (2017) and Part 11 (2018) of the Regulations.
+Designated full-time first degree and postgraduate ITT courses of at least one academic year in length will attract the same support package as full-time non-ITT first degree courses.
+This includes GfDs made available under Part 5(2017) and Part 11(2018) of the Regulations.

-2.7 Sandwich courses and work placements
+2.6 Sandwich courses and work placements

-Students undertaking work placements on sandwich courses may be eligible to apply for GFDs.
+Students undertaking work placements on sandwich courses may not be eligible to apply for GfDs.